uservapp/uservcoin/doc/README.md

-UservCoin Core
+UserV Core
 =====================

 Setup
 ---------------------
-[UservCoin Core](http://uservcoin.com/) is the original UservCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of UservCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[UserV Core](http://uservcoin.com/) is the original UserV client and it builds the backbone of the network.
+However, it downloads and stores the entire history of UserV transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run UservCoin on your native platform.
+The following are some helpful notes on how to run UserV on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/uservcoin-qt (GUI, 32-bit) or bin/32/uservcoind (headless, 32-bit)
+- bin/32/userv-qt (GUI, 32-bit) or bin/32/uservd (headless, 32-bit)
-- bin/64/uservcoin-qt (GUI, 64-bit) or bin/64/uservcoind (headless, 64-bit)
+- bin/64/userv-qt (GUI, 64-bit) or bin/64/uservd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run uservcoin-qt.exe.
+Unpack the files into a directory, and then run userv-qt.exe.

 ### OSX

-Drag UservCoin-Qt to your applications folder, and then run UservCoin-Qt.
+Drag UserV-Qt to your applications folder, and then run UserV-Qt.

 ### Need Help?